ApolloTang/mynote--bash-scripting/contents/expansions-n-substitution/filename-expansion/README.md

 ## Notes:

 <a name="note-1">[§note 1]</a> </br>
-Recalled that double-quoted asterisk, `"*"`, is treated literally as a string without special meaning; however, if the asterisk is preceded by a dollar sign within a pair of double-quoted (namely, `"$*"`), Bash will expand them into a single string with all words of positional parameter separated by the first character of IFS variable.
+Recalled that double-quoted asterisk, `"*"`, is treated literally as a string without special meaning; however, if the asterisk is preceded by a dollar sign within a pair of double-quoted (namely, `"$*"`), Bash will expand them into a single string with all words of positional parameter separated by the first character of IFS variable (which is space by default).
 See illusion [[§link-illustration](./ipynb--double-quoted-asterisk/index.ipynb)]